xiao-netlytical/KiwiSpec/README.md

         ORDER BY dns_requests DESC
     WRITE top_dns_sender.json FROM result

-In this example, path traces of the SMB connections are collected.
+In this example, SMB calling paths are collected.

     READ read_path/conn.json AS flows; write_path/ip_to_servers.json AS srv create   [path_recording] as result